tesseract-ocr/tessdoc/Planning.md

 * #### Some images translated to text using Tesseract 4 throw an error ... (see [issue 1205](https://github.com/tesseract-ocr/tesseract/issues/1205))

+### Features wanted for this release

 * #### Remove deprecated code
   This does not include OpenCL or the old Tesseract engine.
-Some recent commits already removed such code.
+Some recent commits already removed such code, for example API include files, so it could be good enough for 4.0.0.

-### Features wanted for this release

 * #### Add --version parameter for all command line commands. **[done](https://github.com/tesseract-ocr/tesseract/commit/69c8292d81cbb71d6d422f79c97ef50d2a1da352)**